patterninc/ds-projen/README.md

     - [ ] Option: put projen-managed files in a `projen-files.txt` and cat them
           into the `pre-commit run ...` command.
 Not sure how this would work for `git commit ...`.
 I wish `.pre-commit-ignore` files were a thing.
+- [ ] make synth fail if any flows are detected that are not managed by projen
 - [ ] Get test coverage up to 90%.
   - [ ] Add unit tests for
     - [ ] Individual components